pooyagolchian/trading-app-flutter/README.md

 - **lib/main.dart**: The entry point of the application.
 It sets up the necessary providers and initializes the app.

 - **lib/routes.dart**: Manages the routes and navigation within the application.
+(We don't have it yet cause it's a single page app)

 ## How It Works